batterycenter/embed/README.md

 ## Features

  - Embed any file as a C++ byte array, compiled into the executable
- - Very lean API
+ - The file is hot-reloaded at runtime if the source changed
- - Compile-time checking of the file's existence
+ - Compile-time checking of the file path
- - Conversion is fully automatic and performed whenever the file changes (No CMake reload needed)
+ - Conversion is fully automatic (No CMake reload needed)
- - Files are accessed using their path, not an index or alike
  - Implemented in a single CMake file, no dependencies
- - Cross-compilation compatible
+ - Suitable to be used with cross-compilation

 ## To be implemented